 How to Clean Moss off Roof – The Right Way

-If you are worried about bleach damaging your roof, or killing nearby plants, you can use BioAdvanced Moss and Algae Killer.
-This The active ingredient is potassium salts of fatty acids.
+Are you worried about bleach damaging your roof, or killing nearby plants?
+Then use BioAdvanced Moss and Algae Killer.
+The active ingredient is potassium salts of fatty acids.

 You can then use a garden hose to gently remove dead moss, or let it weather off itself.

-Algae and moss are not the same.
+Note: Algae and moss are not the same.
 Algae is the black staining on your roof.
-It is harmless, but can be removed with the same process for aesthetic reasons.
+It is harmless, but you can remove it with the same process for aesthetic reasons.

 Bonus Tips For Moss Removal